-The FD system comes with a Lenovo PC that already has the Marker software installed.
+The FC system comes with a Lenovo PC that already has the Marker software installed.
 If for any reason the software is uninstalled from the PC or a replacement computer is needed to be obtained, the end user will need to contact FSL support directly to obtain a copy of the software.
 The following covers how to install the software and drivers onto a new laptop or PC:

-Once the folder containing the software is received, download the entire folder onto the desktop of your laptop/PC.

-Connect the fiber system to the laptop/PC via the provided USB cable.

-Turn on fiber system

-Open the "Software" folder located in the folder that was copied to your desktop.
+- 1. Once the "Marker Software FC" folder containing the software is received, download the entire folder onto the desktop of your laptop/PC. - 2.
+Connect the fiber system to the laptop/PC via the provided USB cable. - 3.
+Turn on fiber system - 4.
+Open the "Marker Software FC" folder located on the desktop. - 5.
+Open the "Marker2.7.6" folder located in the folder that was copied to your desktop. - 6.
+Run the "Marker.exe" application.

-Open the "Marker 2.7.6" folder located in the Software folder.

-Run the "Marker 2.7.6.exe" application.

 NOTE: If you are getting a Softdog error, you want to make sure that ALL the files were extracted to your computer properly.
-Open Software> Marker 2.7.6?
-Right click the Marker application and make a shortcut to your desktop.
+Open Marker Software FC> Marker 2.7.6> Right click the Marker application and make a shortcut to your desktop.
 You will then be able to run this shortcut without any issues.

-The drivers more than likely will not be installed so when the user opens the Marker software an LMC error of "Failed to open Imc driver" and "Can not find a valid Imc driver" will appear.
-Hit OK for both of those errors.

-From there open the Device Manager to your computer.

-Under "Other Devices" you should see "USBLMCV2" with an error since the fiber system is still turned on and connected to the computer.

-Right click "USBLMCV2" and select "Update Driver Software" and then select "Browse my computer for driver software".

-Select the "Browse..." button to search your computer for the driver and then follow this path: Desktop/Fiber Software and Manual/ Fiber Driver and select OK.
-That will load the driver and install "Laser Mark Control Board V2 [USB].

-Close the Device Manager as well as the Marker software and reopen the Marker software with the fiber still turned on and connected.
+- 1. The drivers more than likely will not be installed so when the user opens the Marker software an LMC error of "Failed to open Imc driver" and "Can not find a valid Imc driver" will appear.
+Hit OK for both of those errors. - 2.
+From there open the Device Manager to your computer. - 3.
+Under "Other Devices" you should see "USBLMCV2" with an error since the fiber system is still turned on and connected to the computer. - 4.
+Right click "USBLMCV2" and select "Update Driver Software" and then select "Browse my computer for driver software". - 5.
+Select the "Browse..." button to search your computer for the driver and then follow this path: Desktop/Marker Software FC/ X64AMD_LmcV2u and select OK.
+That will load the driver and install "Laser Mark Control Board V2 [USB]. - 6.
+Close the Device Manager as well as the Marker software and reopen the Marker software with the fiber laser still turned on and connected.
 You should no longer receive any errors.

-Some FD models will have the laser controller installed into the PC tower directly.
-If the controller is installed into the PC tower and the computer malfunctions or needs to be replaced, contact tech support.
+Remember to turn on the fiber system and connect to the computer via the provided USB cord prior to running the Marker software.
+Marker will automatically search for the fiber system as the laser acts as a dongle for the software.
+Without the laser Marker will run in demo state.
+If you see "Demo-version only for evaluation" then you need to close the software, ensure the laser is on and connected, and then run the software.